AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 This will be the cluster that we run stress tests on, which will be triggered whenever the network is redeployed.

-**This will be primarily used for internal testing and will not be public.**
+**This will be a public deployment that external companies providing proving infrastructure can use.**

 ### Stress Tests

 We will have a series of scenarios that we will run on the network to test its performance.

+**It remains to be seen if we will run these tests on the public deployment or a separate deployment.**

 We will run these scenarios across a range of parameters (number of sequencers, number of provers, slot duration) to assess the network's performance profile.